-Polices/ plans/ programmes/ strategies In-combination assessment Given the nature of potential projects which would come forward for funding (e.g., within or near to existing development) and assuming that future agri-food sector initiatives would comply with EU and National policy and legislation, no adverse in- combination impacts with the Regional Programme are expected.
-The aim of the Plan is to deliver high-speed broadband services to all businesses and households in Ireland.
+Polices/ plans/ programmes/ strategies In-combination assessment Given the nature of potential projects which would come forward for funding (e.g., within or near to existing development) and assuming that future agri-food sector initiatives would comply with EU and National policy and legislation, no adverse incombination impacts with the Regional Programme are expected.
+National Broadband Plan 2022 The aim of the Plan is to deliver high-speed broadband services to all businesses and households in Ireland.
 There is the potential for in-combination effects with the Regional Programme through direct habitat loss/ degradation of habitat linked to a European site/ disturbance/ displacement of QIs/SCIs.
-National Broadband Plan 2022 Given the nature of these potential projects (e.g., small-scale, short-term and temporary) and assuming that any future telecommunications and broadband improvement projects comply with EU and National policy and legislation, no adverse incombination impacts with the Regional Programme are expected.
+Given the nature of these potential projects (e.g., small-scale, short-term and temporary) and assuming that any future telecommunications and broadband improvement projects comply with EU and National policy and legislation, no adverse incombination impacts with the Regional Programme are expected.
 Construction 2020, A Strategy for a Renewed Construction Sector (2014) Construction 2020 outlines measures aimed at stimulating activity in the building industry but would not in itself lead to development.
 No adverse in-combination impacts with the Regional Programme are expected.
 EU Regional Innovation Scoreboard (RIS) 2021 The RIS assesses the innovation performance of European regions on a limited number of indicators.
 The Regional Programme forms one of the mechanisms for implementing actions which arise from the assessment, and therefore no adverse in-combination impacts with the Regional Programme have been identified.
 EU Lagging Regions - state of play and future challenges This study identifies and analyses EU's lagging regions.
 The Regional Programme forms one of the mechanisms for implementing actions which arise from the analysis, and therefore no adverse in-combination impacts with the Regional Programme have been identified.
-EPA (2018) River Basin Management Plan for Ireland 2018-2021 The RBMP outlines Ireland's approach to protecting rivers lakes, estuaries and coastal waters.
-The RBMP is designed to Water Services Strategic Plan (A Plan for the Future of Water Services) The WSSP sets out strategic objectives for the delivery of water services up to 2040.
-The plan includes objectives to provid effective management of wastewater and protect and enhance the environment.
-No adverse in-combination impacts with th Regional Programme have been identified.
+EPA (2018) River Basin Management Plan for Ireland 2018-2021 The RBMP outlines Ireland's approach to protecting rivers, lakes, estuaries and coastal waters.
+The RBMP is designed to protect and enhance the natural environment, and therefore no adverse in-combination impacts with the Regional Programme have been identified.
+Water Services Strategic Plan (A Plan for the Future of Water Services) The WSSP sets out strategic objectives for the delivery of water services up to 2040.
+The plan includes objectives to provide effective management of wastewater and protect and enhance the environment.
+No adverse in-combination impacts with the Regional Programme have been identified.
 National Water Resources Plan The NWRP sets out how to balance the supply and demand for drinking water over the short, medium and long term in Ireland.
 The plan includes measures to safeguard the environment.
 No adverse in-combination impacts with the Regional Programme have been identified.